 4 hours.
 Completion of the dissertation.
+Additional course fee may be required.

 DMIN 805 Dissertation Continuation

 1 hour.
 To maintain enrollment until dissertation is complete.

 MLDR (Ministry Leadership)

 MLDR (Ministry Leadership)

 MLDR 510 Missional Ecclesiology

 3 hours.
 The purpose of this course is to gain an understanding of the work of God in the world by examining a missional ecclesiology that is biblical, historical, contextual, eschatological, and that can be translated into practice.
 Attention is given to the expansion of the gospel as it relates to culture.
 What is the church?
 What is the church for?
 What is our role in relationship to the church?
 These three questions provide the framework for this course.